-SEMESTER: 1 COURSE CODE: RENT 6010 COURSE TITLE: GEOTHERMAL ENERGY CREDITS: 3 PREREQUISITE:
+COURSE CODE: RENT 6010 (Online) (not offered 2023-2024)

+COURSE TITLE: GEOTHERMAL ENERGY

 COURSE DESCRIPTION: This course provides an overview of geothermal energy systems.
 An integral part of the course is the Field Trip where students gain firsthand information about different methods of measuring resistivity using equipment such as the MiniSting or the SuperSting.
 Field trips to specific Geothermal sites would help reinforce student understanding of the dynamic interaction of hydrothermal systems.